backstitch/api/source/index.md

 Welcome to the backstitch API!
 You can use our API to build and access backstitch topic pages to leverage our content curation engine for your app.

-Information regarding limits and pricing can be found here [http://backstit.ch/pricing]http://backstit.ch/pricing
+Information regarding limits and pricing can be found [here](http://backstit.ch/pricing).

 # Authentication